 A best-seller on the embroidery market, this Caydo set comes with no less than three hundred skeins of polyester floss.
 Each of them is 8.75 yards long and can be separated into six threads.

 What Caydo offers here is a mix of quality, affordability, and quantity.
-With that many vivid colours, you are well served for any projects you need to do, be it embroidery, cross-stitch of children’s crafts.
+With that many vivid colors, you are well served for any projects you need to do, be it embroidery, cross-stitch of children’s crafts.

 You also get twenty pieces of floss bobbins so you can loop the unused thread around them when you are finished.